-Pedantic backend pre-commit + atomic-commit skill for Django/Optimo repos that enforces local repo rules, pre-commit hooks, and security helpers (no AI signatures in commit messages).
+Pedantic backend pre-commit + atomic-commit skill for Django/Optimo repos that enforces local AGENTS.md, repo-local docs, pre-commit hooks, and repo-local commit hygiene without AI signatures.

 Use this Skill in backend/Django repos (especially the Diversio monolith backend) when you want: